BrittanyTinnin/React-Courses/NOTES.md

   - Perform side effects like API calls and routing transitions;
   - Call non-pure functions, e.g. Date.now() or Math.random().
 - reducer must be pure: Given the same arguments, it should calculate the next state and return it.
 No surprises.
 No side effects.
 No API calls.
 No mutations.
 Just a calculation.
+- must return any value besides 'undefined'
+- produces 'state' or data to be used inside of your app using only previous state and the action (reducers are pure)
+- must not return reach 'out of its own function' to decide what value to return
+- must not mutate its input 'state' argument

 ## General Data Loading with Redux